FBI Looks for Link Between 2 Ambush Killings of Officers

 Gutzwiller was wounded and later died at a hospital.
 Another deputy was wounded by gunfire or shrapnel and struck by a vehicle as the suspect fled.
 A third officer from the California Highway Patrol was shot in his hand, Hart said.

-The suspect, 32-year-old Steven Carrillo, attempted a carjacking and also was shot during his arrest, Hart said.
+The suspect, 32-year-old Steven Carrillo, attempted a carjacking and was shot during his arrest, Hart said.
 He was being treated at the hospital for non-life-threatening injuries.
+The injured deputy was listed in stable condition on Sunday.

-The FBI has been trying to identify a suspect and motive in the drive-by shooting outside the Ronald V. Dellums Federal Building that killed Dave Patrick Underwood, 53, and critically wounded another contracted security officer employed by the Department of Homeland Security’s Federal Protective Service.
+The FBI has been trying to identify a suspect and motive in the drive-by shooting outside the Ronald V. Dellums Federal Building that killed Dave Patrick Underwood, 53, and critically injured a fellow officer.
 They had been monitoring a nearby protest over the death of George Floyd.

 Surveillance cameras captured a white Ford van believed to be driven by the shooter or shooters.
 The FBI said the vehicle did not appear to have license plates.